kwaldenphd/elements-of-computing/_sources/09-matplotlib/17-application.md

 [Click here](https://colab.research.google.com/drive/1cOshaiEA5eHhJDOi22_x3GRHsxqC0L3_?usp=sharing) for a Jupyter Notebook template for this chapter's application problems.

+All the materials to reproduce your work (notebook and data files, API call, etc) should be included in the assignment Google Drive folder.

 Q1A: Write code that generates at least 3 of the following plot types.
 - Figure with subplots
 - Scatterplot